The Sweet Life of Count Bobby

 The Sweet Life of Count Bobby (German: Das süsse Leben des Grafen Bobby) is a 1962 Austrian musical comedy film directed by Géza von Cziffra and starring Peter Alexander, Ingeborg Schöner and Gunther Philipp.
-It was the second in a trilogy of films featuring Alexander in the character of Count Bobby.
+It was the second in a trilogy of films featuring Alexander in the character of Count Bobby, following The Adventures of Count Bobby (1961).
 It was followed by Count Bobby, The Terror of The Wild West in 1966.

 It was partly shot at the Sievering Studios in Vienna.
 The film's sets were designed by the art director Fritz Jüptner-Jonstorff.

 Plot

 Count Bobby and his friend are running a struggling detective agency.
-However they get a break when they investigate a gang of smugglers using a nightclub as a front.
-In order to infiltrate the organisation Bobby is required to go undercover dresses as a woman.
+They get a break when they investigate a gang of smugglers using a nightclub as a front.
+In order to infiltrate the organisation, Bobby is required to go undercover dressed as a woman.